PlaceGD/gd-place-2024/README.md

 Required: `false`

 Description: Adds extra spacing between the clock and screen edges, in [units](#units).
+Padding only affects the side that the clock is positioned on, I.E. top and left padding only apply when the clock is in the top-left.
+Padding has no effect on a center-aligned clock.

 ### Grid